mjmeilahn/javascript-challenges/README.md

-# javascript-challenges
+# Javascript Challenges
-A list of all Javascript challenges I've completed to master algorithms &amp; data structures
+A list of all Javascript challenges I've completed to master algorithms & data structures

+    1. Simple Array Sum - accumulate all numeric values inside an array.